yajra/laravel-datatables-docs/engine-query.md

 # Query Builder Data Source

 You may use Laravel's Query Builder as data source for your dataTables.
-You can look at `Yajra\DataTables\QueryDataTable` class which handles the conversion of your Query Builder into a readbale DataTable API response.
+You can look at `Yajra\DataTables\QueryDataTable` class which handles the conversion of your Query Builder into a readable DataTable API response.

 <a name="factory"></a>
 ## Query Builder via Factory